ikomninos/SecureApplicationDevProject/README.md

 In the Startup.cs file of the application uncomment the last code section in order to register a user and assign the Administrator Role

 Run the App

+Login using administrator@gmail.com email and Administrator123!@# password

+Visit Administration page to check Access